Mulan (Disney character): Attractions

 Mulan at Disneyland theme park in California.

 Mulan appears regularly for meet-and-greets, parades and shows at the Walt Disney Parks and Resorts, including at the Chinese Pavilion at Epcot.
 Mulan and Mushu, as a kite, make cameo appearances in the Hong Kong Disneyland and Disneyland Resort versions of It's a Small World.
 In most of the parks she is most commonly found alongside Li Shang and Mushu in Adventureland.
 As a tribute, there is a portrait of her along with the other Disney Princesses at the Princess Fairytale Hall at the Magic Kingdom.

 On the Disney Cruise Line ships and in Hong Kong Disneyland, Mulan and Li Shang appear in the stage show The Golden Mickeys.
 Mulan is also known to come out for meet-and-greets on the ships as well.
 She is also featured in the Disney on Ice shows Princess Classics and Princess Wishes.

 Television

 Mulan makes cameo appearances in the House of Mouse television series and its direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse.
 She was scheduled to appear in the second installment of the Disney Princess Enchanted Tales series of DVDs along with Cinderella.
 It was to premiere in 2008 but was cancelled due to poor sales of the first DVD.

 In August 2014, Ming-Na Wen and Lea Salonga reprise their roles as Mulan for the first time since Mulan II in the Disney Junior show Sofia the First.
 In the episode "Princesses to the Rescue," Mulan reminds Sofia and her friends Amber and Jun they are "Stronger Than They Know" in song.

+Mulan is one of the main characters of the 2026 television special Lego Disney Princess: Magical Mayhem.